What is this project all about?

 Why is this happening now?

 REC-REATE grew out of recommendations from a 2015 needs assessment study.
 The public was asked to tell the SRD how they are doing and share ideas on how to better meet recreational needs and expectations.
 Through surveys and open houses with Electoral Area D and City of Campbell River residents, SRD staff heard the existing facility is aging and more can be done to meet the needs of users.
 A number of potential actions were identified, including operational enhancements, business planning, and redevelopment of the building.
 High level concept plans and cost estimates were prepared.
 The Strathcona Gardens Commission, the governing body responsible for making decisions relating to the administration and operation of the Strathcona Gardens recreation complex, supported further investigations and the establishment of a reserve fund for future works.
-In April 2018, the commission approved a revised concept with a cost estimate of $47-million.

 What does the revised concept include?